 There are two types of BSP thread styles, BSPP parallel and BSPT tapered.

 BSPP is sometimes referred to as “G” or Gas threads.
 They are often denoted as straight threads because of their constant diameter and parallel thread form with the same width along the length of the fitting.
 It is recommended to use a sealant because BSPP male and female hydraulic fittings have the same cylindrical threads.
 When assembled properly, they can withstand significant pressure and high temperatures.

 BSPP are commonly used on hose ends, adapters or ports and seated with O-rings, retaining or bonded rings.
 These bonded rings are pressed in-between the face of the female and shoulder of the male fitting, providing a leak-tight seal.
 A BSPP pressure gauge has a longer male thread and incorporates a copper crush washer that seats in-between the bottom of the female BSPP bore hole and that of the male fitting.

-Though it has been tried, problems always arise when trying to thread a NPT male form into a BSPP female form.
-The dissimilar pitch will allow a misalignment of the threads, which causes leakage of fluid and even catastrophic failure under pressure.
+There have been attempts to thread an NPT male form into a BSPP female form because they sometimes appear similar at first glance.
+However, the dissimilar pitch will cause a misalignment of the threads leading to leakage and failure under pressure.